 Teenagers are now growing up in a busy, challenging and heavily technology-based world, and the PSHE curriculum at King’s is designed to allow them the opportunity to discuss how they are developing personally and socially within this environment.
 A team of teachers guide pupils through a variety of age-appropriate topics, helping them to develop their own core values, build strong relationships with others, and make informed decisions in a safe environment.
 Above all, pupils gain an understanding of diversity and differences, both in school and in the wider world, developing respect for themselves and others.

-PSHE is taught in timetabled weekly, or fortnightly lessons for the Third, Fourth and Fifth Form, and there are also supplementary talks and workshops given by outside specialists on a broad range of topics.
+PSHE is taught in timetabled weekly for the Third, Fourth and Fifth Form, and there are also supplementary talks and workshops given by outside specialists on a broad range of topics.
 Most recently these have included:

 - A talk from PC Alderman on Internet safety.

 - A talk from Peter Hall on drug and alcohol awareness.